Wars of Liberation

 Statesmen from all over Europe convened in the Congress of Vienna to reorganize Europe.
 But soon rivalries between the Allies arose, and they were at the verge of taking up arms against each other.
 Suddenly alarming news reached them.
 On March 1, 1815, Napoleon and some hundred followers had landed in Southern France.
 Many people hailed him, and troops that should have fought him had defected and joined him.
 Quickly the allies found an agreement and signed the last act on June 9, 1815, some days before the battle of Waterloo.

 One last time Napoleon defeated the Prussian Army.
-Some days later, at Waterloo, the united Prussian and English armies under the command of Wellington and Blücher defeated him for good.
+Some days later, at Waterloo, the united Prussian and English armies commanded by Wellington and Blücher defeated him for good.
 Napoleon had to abdicate a second time and was exiled to the island of St. Helena in the South Atlantic.
 Here, he died in 1821.

 After the victory over Napoleon, the Congress of Vienna compensated Prussia for her lost territories.
 The whole of the Rhineland, Westphalia, and some other territories fell to Prussia.
 The German states remained and grouped together into a loose “German Federation” (1815-1866).
 The Congress also reestablished the old feudal order.
 And yet, the hopes for democracy and national unity remained alive.